Covid-19: cancellation of WSI 2020

 Paid work experience opportunities for Warwick students

-Warwick Summer Internships (WSI) offer paid, full-time, 6+ week experiences, exclusively for Warwick undergraduate students.
+Warwick Summer Internships (WSI) offer paid, full-time, 6+ week experiences, exclusively for Warwick undergraduate (Erasmus students are not eligible to apply) students.
 Internships are with small and medium-sized enterprises (SMEs), charities and internal departments of the University.
+WSI interns gain valuable work experience and a learning opportunity; to develop their knowledge of the work place and develop transferable skills that will help them with career decisions.

-WSI internships start the week commencing 24 June (last week of summer term) or 1 July 2019 (first week of summer holidays) with external employers, and 1 July 2019 with the University's internal academic and administrative departments.
+WSI internships start the week commencing 22 June (last week of summer term) or 29 June 2020 (international students) with external employers, and 29 June 2020 with the University's internal academic and administrative departments.